EPPO Global Database

 North America: United States of America (Massachusetts, New York, Ohio, South Carolina)

 A. glabripennis generally takes one year to complete its life cycle, although it can also take two to three years depending on climatic and feeding conditions (Hua et al., 1992; Haack et al., 2010).
 Thus, there can be one or two generations per year.
 In China, the length of the lifecycle varies with climate and latitude.
 The further north A. glabripennis is found, the longer it takes for a generation to develop.
-In Taiwan, there is one generation per year.
 In Eastern China, a generation may take one or two years to develop, while in Northern China (Neimenggu), a single generation takes two years to develop.
 Similar behavior was observed in Europe, where full development typically requires approximately one year in Italy and two to three years in infested areas located north of the Alps (EFSA, 2019a).

 Depending on local temperatures, adults have been observed from April to December, with peak activity usually in May to July (Haack et al., 2010).
 For instance, Faccoli et al. (2015) stated that 90% of the beetles emergence was reached around 20th July in Italy in three consecutive years (2010-2012).
 The adults usually remain on the tree from which they emerged for 10-15 days before oviposition, or fly short distances to nearby trees, and feed on twigs, petioles and veins of leaves.
 Mate-finding is mediated by contact and short-range pheromones (He & Huang, 1993; Zhang et al., 2002, 2003).
 Although adult survival for longer than 70 days has also been recorded (Faccoli et al., 2015), the mean lifespan is approximately one month (Li & Wu, 1993; Faccoli et al., 2015) with no significant differences between males and females.
 Adult longevity and fecundity are influenced by the larval host plant and temperature conditions (He & Huang, 1993; Smith et al., 2002; Morewood et al., 2003; Keena, 2002, 2006; Hajek & Kalb, 2007).
 Egg deposition begins a week after copulation.
 The eggs, about 30-32 per female (Wong & Mong, 1986), are laid one by one under the bark, in oviposition slits chewed out by the female.
 In Northern Italy, Faccoli et al. (2016) reported a fecundity of 60 eggs per female.
 Slits are generally cut on the eastern side of the trunk or of branches greater than 5 cm in diameter (Li & Wu, 1993).
 Eggs hatch after about two weeks.
 The larva feeds in the cambial layer of bark in the branches and trunk and later enters the woody tissues.
 Larvae expel frass from their tunnels near the original oviposition site.
 Most individuals overwinter as larvae.
 Larvae appear to need to reach a critical weight before overwintering to induce pupation the next summer (Keena, 2005).
 In late spring and early summer, pupation takes place in chambers in the heartwood, accompanied by presence of characteristic wood ‘shavings’ that are packed into the chamber.
 Adults emerge from circular exit holes above the sites where the eggs were laid; holes measure 10-15 mm in diameter (EFSA, 2019a), but can range from 6 to 20 mm (Yan & Qin, 1992; Lingafelter & Hoebeke, 2002; Turgeon et al., 2007).
 Unlike many cerambycid species, A. glabripennis can attack healthy trees as well as trees under stressSeveral generations can develop within an individual tree, leading eventually to its death.